 Military Time Converter – Army Time Chart

-Use the military time converter below to convert military time to regular 12-hour time and vice versa.
+Use the military time converter below to convert military time to standard 12-hour time and vice versa.

 Current 12-Hour Time